CruGlobal/aem-scraper/README.md

 The second argument should be the type to tell CloudSearch whether these are add or delete requests.
 Valid values are `ADD` and `DELETE`.

+You also need to add basic authentication for the server you are trying to scrape.

 ##### Example
-`java -jar -DrunMode=cloudsearch aem-scraper-1.0-SNAPSHOT-jar-with-dependencies.jar <url to top level json> ADD`
+`java -jar -DrunMode=cloudsearch aem-scraper-1.0-SNAPSHOT-jar-with-dependencies.jar <url to top level json> ADD -u username:password`